 Check back throughout the year 2020 for the latest updates, changes, and announcements, whatever your smart TV model.

 But each major TV brand tends to use its own, proprietary smart TV platform, and each is subtly (and in some cases, not so subtly) different.

 LG’s web OS and Samsung’s Ti zen are generally seen as the market-leading platforms – and do more than their fair share of taking inspiration from each other – though there’s still plenty of reason to give other operating systems a look in.

 Some TV brands, like Hisense, use a variety of smart platforms depending on the region and price point of their television, meaning a new Hisense TV could make use of Android TV (also used by Sony), Roku TV (developed for Roku streaming sticks), or its own VIDAA U platform.
-Each has their own pros and cons, which is why we put together this guide: to help you navigate the glut of smart TVs out there, and decide which of the best smart TVs are really going to be right for you.
+Each has its own pros and cons, which is why we put together this guide: to help you navigate the glut of smart TVs out there, and decide which of the best smart TVs are really going to be right for you.

 Below you’ll find a rundown of every major smart TV platform out there, and the best smart TV running that particular software.
 If you’re buying a new smart TV, here’s how to be smart about it.

 - Best smart TV with web OS: LG CX OLED